Common Source Data Base: Support the handling of technical publication

 These technical publications consist of DataModules (DMs), Illustrations (ICNs), partly hotspot-declarations and its Info Object instance (IO) or the Publication Module (PM) in later Versions of S1000D.

 The Info Object instance (XML file, using a special Document Type Definition) consists of DM- and ICN-references to guide the loading process into a retrieval system and to build the table of content, partly the list of applicable publications LOAP.

 Connection between exchanging, authoring/illustrating environment and data vault

-The basic mechanism is to copy S1000D objects like DMs, IPRF's or Illustrations out of the secured vault of a CSDB into a working area, to avoid that more than one user is able to change the object.
+The basic mechanism is to copy S1000D objects like DMs, IPRFs or Illustrations out of the secured vault of a CSDB into a working area, to avoid that more than one user is able to change the object.

 After the changes have been performed, the object will be copied back to the CSDB vault and its issue increased.

 Furthermore, the CSDB is able to support technical authors or operators with a checking environment.

 The checks result in standardized files like CSV or plain text, to ensure an easy transfer to the originator of the checked data.
 The originator may be the technical author during the authoring process or in case of international data exchange in accordance with ASD/AIA S1000D, an industrial partner respective a sub-contractor who delivers documentation.

 The checks enclose tests against official documents like: